flurry101/vibes/README.md

 -  **Music Auto-Adapts**: The soundtrack dynamically changes to match your coding rhythm: whether you're in the zone, stuck on a bug, or just chilling.
 -  **Alternate Personalities**: Choose your companion's vibe: encouraging, roasting, or neutral.
 Get the motivation you need, exactly how you need it or don't (?)
--  **ASCII Art Animations**: The companion's mood is visualized with fun, animated ASCII art that changes based on your activity.
+-  **Image Avatar Animations**: The companion's mood is visualized with animated image avatars that change based on your activity.
 -  **Smart Activity Detection**: VibeFlow knows when you're productive, stuck, or even procrastinating, and adjusts the atmosphere accordingly.
 -  **Test Celebrations**: Get a little celebration with special sounds and animations every time your tests pass!
 -  **Strudel Live Coding**: Integrates with Strudel for algorithmic music generation, turning your code into a symphony.